awsdocs/aws-codebuild-user-guide/doc_source/sample-runtime-versions.md

 ## Specify a Runtime Dependency<a name="sample-runtime-dependent-runtime"></a>

- You might use a runtime that is dependent on another runtime\.
-For example, the Android runtime version 28 is dependent on the Java runtime version 8\.
-If you specify Android version 28, you must also specify Java version 8\.
  This example shows how to specify a runtime and a dependency runtime\.
+For example, the Android runtime version 28 is dependent on the Java or Corretto runtime version 8\.
+If you specify Android version 28 and use Amazon Linux 2, you must also specify Corretto version 8\.
+If you specify Android version 28 and use Ubuntu, you must also specify Java version 8\.

-The build project uses source code in the GitHub [AWS Samples](https://github.com/aws-samples) repository\.
-The source code uses the Android version 28 runtime, so it must also specify Java version 8\.
+ The build project in this example uses source code in the GitHub [AWS Samples](https://github.com/aws-samples) repository\.
+The source code uses the Android version 28 runtime and the build project uses Amazon Linux 2, so the buildspec must also specify Corretto version 8\.

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.